zaitoun90/Measuring-the-Vital-Signs-of-Students-using-Bioharness/README.md

 modes (i.e. transmit, record, transmit and record); which are software configurable.
 In this project we implemented a BioHarness Vital Signs Information System (BVSIS) to record the vital signs of sporting students and generate interesting patterns from the recorded data.
+Click on the Iamge to link you with video.

 [![](http://img.youtube.com/vi/SIIOCNQ3Oyc/0.jpg)](http://www.youtube.com/watch?v=SIIOCNQ3Oyc "Bioharness")